yash-k21/yash-k21.github.io/_pages/about.md

 <!-- In parallel, I have worked extensively on computational and data-engineering workflows.
 This has included designing end-to-end data pipelines for large research datasets, building systems to ingest, validate, and manage structured and unstructured data, and implementing scalable preprocessing and modeling pipelines. -->

-Currently, I am working on a paper with [Prof. Parush Arora](https://sites.google.com/view/parusharora) on estimating the effect of natural disaster aid on local GDP recovery.
-Alongside this, I am strengthening my foundations in deep learning, time series forecasting, and empirical macroeconomics.
+Currently, I am working on a few research projects.
+Alongside this, I am working on developing my foundations in deep learning, time series forecasting, and empirical macroeconomics.

 Outside of work, I enjoy reading across disciplines, exploring new places and food, good coffee, following Formula 1, and running.